-The Georgetown Security Studies Review (GSSR) Editorial Board continuously seeks submissions for its peer-reviewed academic journal (The Review) and online forum (The Forum).
+The Georgetown Security Studies Review (GSSR) Editorial Board continuously seeks submissions for its peer-reviewed academic journal (The Review).
 All Georgetown students, alumni, and faculty are invited to submit pieces for publication consideration.
 However, we seek pieces from a wide range of students and young professionals irrespective of their affiliation with Georgetown, and all manuscripts are evaluated equally.
-While opportunities to publish on The Forum are limited, we actively encourage submissions to The Review.

 Submissions may address any issue relevant to US foreign policy, national security, or international security, and should feature insightful and original analysis that appeals to both specialists and general-interest readers alike.

 All submissions should be sent in Microsoft Word format to GSSR@georgetown.edu.
 With exception for quantitative analysis, submissions should not contain graphics or non-standard formatting.
-Writers should include with their submissions their full name, email address, phone number, a brief biographical note, and, for journal submissions, an abstract (less than 500 words).
+Writers should include with their submissions their full name, email address, phone number, a brief biographical note, and an abstract (less than 500 words).
 Please direct all inquiries regarding submission guidelines or publication schedules for any GSSR publication to the Editor-in-Chief at GSSR@georgetown.edu.

 The Georgetown Security Studies Review, or simply “the Review”, is a bi-annual publication of formal papers edited by an academic peer-review process.
 The mission of the Review is to contribute to foreign policy debate by exposing readers to a wide array of perspectives on both current and historical international affairs issues.
 All articles in the Review are peer-reviewed and edited by members of the GSSR Editorial Board and staff.
 In additional to full-length peer-reviewed articles, each issue of the Review can include literature reviews, letters to and from the editors, and op-ed pieces.